cfech/docker-kubernetes/README.md

     minikube update-context

+## Kubernetes Objects ##
-Pod Object ---
+### Pod Object ###
+---
-Pod is the smallest unit Kubernetes interacts with, it contains and runs one (usually) or multiple containers.
+- Pod is the smallest unit Kubernetes interacts with, it contains and runs one (usually) or multiple containers.

-Pods contain shared resources (volumes) for all Pod containers
+- Pods contain shared resources (volumes) for all Pod containers

-Pods have cluster internal ip address that can be used to send requests to the pod.
+- Pods have cluster internal ip address that can be used to send requests to the pod.

-Containers in the pod can communicate via localhost
+- Containers in the pod can communicate via localhost

-Pods are designed to be ephemeral(do not persist), all the resources in the pod are lost if a pod is replaced or moved.
+- Pods are designed to be ephemeral(do not persist), all the resources in the pod are lost if a pod is replaced or moved.
 This a deliberate design decision.

-Containers work like this as well.
+- Containers work like this as well.
 Could use volumes to persist data .

-For pods managed by the user you would need a controller.
+- For pods managed by the user you would need a controller.

-185 - Deployment object -------------------
+### 185 Deployment Object  ###

 One of the key objects we work with